-There are four items that will be voted on at the annual meeting:
+There are three items that will be voted on at the annual meeting:

-- 1. The election of two Class II directors; - 2.
-The ratification of an amendment to our bylaws providing that Delaware is the exclusive forum for certain legal actions; - 3.
-The ratification of the appointment of KPMG LLP as our independent registered public accounting firm for the fiscal year ending July 31, 2017; and - 4.
+- 1. The election of two Class III directors; - 2.
+The ratification of the appointment of KPMG LLP as our independent registered public accounting firm for the fiscal year ending July 31, 2018; and - 3.
 The non-binding advisory vote to approve the compensation of our named executive officers.